JamesTiberiusKirk/cv/content/about.md

 - Created and managed Dundee University Rock and Metal Society, organising different events including live musical concerts and more
 - Several years of class representative experience in University and college.
 - 1 year of representing the School of Computing in the Vice President position.
-- Participated in UKRock (national model rocketry competition) and ended up representing UK in the international competition.
+- Participated in UKRock (national model rocketry competition) and ended up representing UK in the international competitions.

 # Non-Tech Skills
 - The ability to quickly pickup different workflows and required technical skills.